 It’s effective, just not the last call that you’ll ever buy.

 |Type of Sound:||Softer raspy sound|

 Duck Call Buying Guide and FAQ

 What Does a Duck Call do?

-Whether you have the best duck call for the money or some “pro” version, every single duck call is designed to mimic the sound of live ducks.
+Whether you have the best duck call for the money or some kind of a “pro” version, every single duck call is designed to mimic the sound of live ducks.

-It’s meant to sound realistic than other ducks will change their pattern of behavior or even approach you (provided that you are camouflaged), making duck calls one of the most critical pieces of gear in any hunter’s arsenal.
+It’s meant to sound realistic so that other ducks will change their pattern of behavior or even approach you (provided that you are camouflaged), making duck calls one of the most critical pieces of gear in any hunter’s arsenal.